TardifLab/Weighted-SC-Networks/README.md

 ## Step 2: analysis ##
-This section can be used to perform simple post-processing operations on connectomes incl. filtering, segmenting, etc and to make some pretty plots.
+This section can be used to perform simple post-processing operations on connectomes including filtering, segmenting, etc and to make some pretty plots.

 It is entirely based in **Matlab** and was written using the R2016a release.